Cena-Studio/gliba/README.md

 ```
 In the following subsections, the properties will be explained in detail.
 ### 4.1 Property: resource
 "resource" is the only required property for the config object.
 It could be the most complicated property as well.
-Despite the value is always an array, the elements of the resource array could be arrays, strings, image objects, or a even more complex combination of them.
+Despite its value is always an array, the elements of the resource array could be arrays, strings, image objects, or a even more complex combination of them.
 All this will be clear by understanding the following examples.

-The first example looks almost the same as what we did in section 3.
+The first example does exactly the same thing as in section 3.
 The background will have 4 layers.
 Each layer has 1 image, specified by the path provided as a string.
 ``` JavaScript
 // a resource array with a simple and practical structure Gliba.initialize(